-"Josie," Pete says, but he doesn't look very hopeful, either.
-"We used to tease you about how she was your girlfriend, remember?
-She had brown eyes . . . all this blond hair sticking out from her head . . . and . . ."
-He sighs disgustedly.
-"Fuck."
+Josie,' Pete says, but he doesn't look very hopeful, either.
+'We used to tease you about how she was your girlfriend, remember?
+She had brown eyes . . . all this blonde hair sticking out from her head . . . and . . . ' He sighs disgustedly.
+'Fuck.'

-"Ay ih, iffun-nay," Duddits says, because this usually makes them smile: same shit, different day.
-It doesn't work, so Duddits tries another one: "No-wounce, no-lay."
+'Ay ih, iffun-nay,' Duddits says, because this usually makes them smile: same shit, different day.
+It doesn't work, so Duddits tries another one: 'Nowounce, no-lay.'

-"Yeah," Jonesy said.
-"No bounce, no play, that's right.
-We might as well take him home, guys, this isn't gonna-"
+'Yeah,' Jonesy says.
+'No bounce, no play, that's right.
+We might as well take him home, guys, this isn't gonna-'

-"No," Beaver says, and they all look at him.
+'No,' Beaver says, and they all look at him.
 Beaver's eyes are both bright and troubled.
 He's chewing on the toothpick in his mouth so fast and hard that it jitters up and down between his lips like a piston.
-"Dreamcatcher," he says.
+'Dreamcatcher,' he says.

-"Dreamcatcher?"
+'Dreamcatcher?'
 Owen asked.
 His voice seemed to come from far away, even to his own ears.
 The Humvee's headlights conned the endless snowy wasteland ahead, which resembled a road only because of the marching yellow reflectors.
 Dreamcatcher, he thought, and once more his head filled up with Henry's past, almost drowning him in the sights and sounds and smells of that day on the edge of summer: